Black Feather Guides

 My name is Graham Stirling-Moffet, and I started guiding with Black Feather in 2015.
 I’ve spent several summers teaching whitewater canoeing at the Madawaska Kanu Center, and guiding rafting trips on the Ottawa River.
 I spent my formative years skiing, paddling, and sharing outdoor experiences with family and friends.
 I found my introduction to the outdoor industry through the Whitewater Intensive Leadership Development program in 2012 at Esprit Rafting.
 During the winter months, I spend my time as a computer science and business student at Queen’s University.
 Considering this doesn’t quite complement my passion for the outdoors, I am very fortunate to be able to spend my summer months working in the Canadian outdoors.
 I always look forward to sharing my love for the outdoors with others; paddling, exploring, playing music, and sharing unique experiences.
 I hope to share some of these experiences with you in the near future!

 Hi!
-I’m Candice and I have enjoyed guiding Black Feather trips the last two summer seasons.
-My guiding career has taken me to various places across Ontario, Quebec and Labrador but my Black Feather trips have been predominantly hiking in the Canadian arctic, a place I am extremely excited and passionate about.
-Hiking in Expedition and Strand Fiords, Axel Heiberg Island, has offered me stunning wildlife viewing opportunities and an opportunity to enjoy 24-hours of daylight.
-Some of my best Black Feather moments have been spent trying to find the words to describe the sheer beauty and magnitude of Auyuittuq National Park on Baffin Island.
-What I love most about guiding for Black Feather is sharing these moments, vistas, stories and laughs with the people who come on trip.
-My “day” job is teaching outdoor education to grade 12 high school students within the public system; my hope is that I am nurturing a love and passion within our young adults for the environment and Canada’s remote, rugged and wild places.
-It is suffice to say that my personal interests involve the outdoors and protecting our wild places.
-Beyond the great outdoors, I also enjoy reading, cooking, running and cycling.
+I’m Candice and I have had the privilege and enjoyed guiding Black Feather trips since 2011.
+My guiding career (2002 to present) has taken me to many places across Ontario, Quebec, Labrador, arctic Canada and Greenland, the latter two places of which I am extremely excited and passionate about.
+Doing both research and guiding (hiking and paddling) in remote northern regions has offered me stunning wildlife viewing opportunities, the ability to view climate change first hand and the enjoyment 24-hours of daylight can bring!
+Some of my best Black Feather moments have been spent trying to find the words to describe the sheer beauty and magnitude of these places which most often defy words.
+What I love most about guiding is sharing these moments, vistas, histories, geographical significance, stories and laughs with the people who come on trip.
+My “pay-the-bills” job is teaching science, physical geography and outdoor education to high school students within the public system; my hope is that I am nurturing a love and passion within our young adults for the environment and Canada’s remote, rugged and wild places.
+My personal interests involve the outdoors and protecting our wild places.
+Beyond the great outdoors, I also enjoy reading, cooking, my puppy (an Inuit Sled dog), running and cycling.

 Hello!
 My name is Dana, and I started working for Black Feather in 2015, running trips down the amazing and awe-inspiring Nahanni River in Canada’s Northwest Territories.
 Growing up in Ontario, I was raised on and in the water, and canoeing has been one of my passions for as long as I can remember.
 That, coupled with an undying love for sleeping outside under the stars has led me here, guiding and teaching Outdoor Education as a career; and I feel so lucky to wake up each day and do what I do.
 When I’m not in the field or paddling, I also love reading, writing, travelling to the far reaches of the earth and rock climbing…but through it all, no matter what, the water will always my favorite place to be.